diorz38/LaraTabler/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [just.dior](mailto:just.dior@zoho.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to [just.dior](mailto:just.dior@zoho.com).
 All security vulnerabilities will be promptly addressed.

 ## License